wp-graphql/wp-graphql-woocommerce/docs/using-product-bundle-data-and-mutations.md

 author: "Geoff Taylor"
 ---

-## Using Product Bundle Data + Mutations
+# Using Product Bundle Data + Mutations

-In this section, we will learn how to handle product bundles using WooGraphQL.
-Product bundles are a group of products that are sold together as a set.
-This functionality is extremely useful for e-commerce websites that sell products in bundles or sets.
+In the previous sections, we have explored various aspects of using WooGraphQL, from handling user sessions and cart mutations to working with different product types.
+Now, we are going to delve into the world of product bundles.
+Product bundles are a powerful feature in WooCommerce that allows merchants to sell multiple products together as a set, often at a discounted price.
+This can be a great way to increase average order value and move more inventory.

+In this section, we will demonstrate how to use the WooGraphQL API to work with product bundle data and mutations.
+We will build upon the code from the previous sections, specifically the ones on "Using Product Data" and "Creating Session Provider and using Cart Mutations".
+This will involve fetching product bundle data, adding product bundles to the cart, and handling the unique specifications of product bundles.

 We will be using the `BundleProduct` component and updating the `SingleProduct` and `useCartMutations` components to handle product bundles.
 We will be using the code samples from the [Using Product Data](https://woographql.com/docs/using-product-data) and [Handling User Session and Using Cart Mutations](https://woographql.com/docs/handling-user-session-and-using-cart-mutations) as a starting point.